Boonstra/Slideshow/readme.txt

 = 2.1.23 =
 *   Default settings and styles can now be changed from the 'General Settings' page.
 *   Adapted the 'Dark' style to be more compatible with the WordPress TwentyTwelve theme.
+*   Changed 'Insert Slideshow' link to appear as a button.

 = 2.1.22 =
 *   Added French translation.